About Phoenician Cádiz

-The starting point for understanding the Phoenician presence in Spain is Gadir (Cadiz), the first city in the Western world and a beacon of civilization in Europe for centuries, celebrated by the ancients for its prosperity and grandeur.
-The classical sources agree that Gadir was the first Phoenician settlement in the West, founded 80 years after the fall of Troy in 1104 BC, although current archaeological data suggests that the city sprang to life around 300 years later.
+The starting point for understanding the Phoenician presence in Spain is Gadir (Cádiz), the first city in the Western world and a beacon of civilisation in Europe for centuries, celebrated by the ancients for its prosperity and grandeur.
+Classical sources agree that Gadir was founded 80 years after the fall of Troy, in 1104 BC; however, current archaeological data suggests the city sprang to life around 300 years later.

-Gadir, meaning 'walled stronghold', was strategically located on a small island at the mouth of the Guadalquiver river, controlling access to the rich agricultural lands of Andalucia's interior and the precious metal resources of Tartessos.
-Gadir’s connection with the local population and position beyond the Pillars of Hercules on the Atlantic coast allowed it to dominate trade routes, with the thriving metropolis swiftly becoming the heart of Phoenician Spain.
+Gadir, meaning 'walled stronghold', was strategically located on a small island at the mouth of the Guadalquivir River, controlling access to the rich agricultural lands of Andalucía’s interior and the precious metal resources of Tartessos.
+Gadir’s connection with the local population and its position beyond the Pillars of Hercules on the Atlantic coast allowed it to dominate trade routes, making the thriving metropolis the heart of Phoenician Spain.

-The Phoenicians established Gadir primarily to exploit the region’s mineral resources and particularly its abundant silver deposits, which local rulers like the ‘Silver King’ Arganthonios were happy to trade for Phoenician luxuries including wine, olive oil, perfume, fine textiles, wheel-made ceramics, crafted metalwork and jewellery.
+The Phoenicians established Gadir to exploit the region’s mineral wealth, especially its abundant silver deposits.
+Local rulers like the ‘Silver King’ Arganthonios gladly traded these resources for Phoenician luxuries, including wine, olive oil, aromatics, fine textiles, wheel-made ceramics, crafted metalwork, and gold jewellery.

-Described as a 'joyful and licentious city' by the Roman poet Martial, Gadir was best known in antiquity for its Temple of Melqart (later the Temple of Hercules Gaditanus), and it is from ancient references to the shrine dedicated to the supreme Phoenician god that we know so much about the city’s foundation.
+Described as a 'joyful and licentious city' by the Roman poet Martial, Gadir was best known in antiquity for its Temple of Melqart (later the Temple of Hercules Gaditanus).
+Ancient references to this shrine, dedicated to the supreme Phoenician god, provide our primary source of knowledge regarding the city’s foundation.

 Writing in the first century AD, the historian Velleius Paterculus states that the city was founded 80 years after Troy’s destruction in 1184/83 BC, giving a date of 1104/03 BC: